 On January 4, 1906, she married Charles Joseph Walker, a newspaper ad salesman and friend she’d made in St. Louis.
 The business would quickly reach a daily income of $10.
 Fearing that he was unable to see her full vision for the company, she went into business for herself… they would divorce in 1912.

 She traveled across the United States by train, introducing her product to women and recruiting sales agents.
-Lelia, having finished college, would fulfill orders along with cousins.
+Having finished college, Lelia would fulfill orders along with cousins.

 She worked towards ending the discrimination against black people.
 In 1917, she was part of a group that went to Washington, D.C. to persuade President Woodrow Wilson and Congress to make lynching and mob violence and federal crime.

-In 1918, she purchased 4.5-acres estate in Irvington, not far from New York and hired black architect Vertner Woodson Tandy to design for her a 30-room mansion.
+In 1918, she purchased 4.5-acres estate in Irvington, not far from New York and hired black architect Vertner Woodson Tandy to design a 30-room mansion.
 It was called Villa Lewaro after the first two letters of each part of her daughter’s name.
-Included among her neighbors was oil tycoon John D. Rockerfeller.
+Included among her neighbors was business magnate and philanthropist John D. Rockefeller.

 She loved cars, clothes, jewelry, hosting parties, music, and held among her treasured possessions a grand piano, a harp, a ceiling high organ, and a Victrola (phonograph).